- Transfer Money

 Pairing multiple currency management options with a risk management strategy allows for stable cash flow and reliable forecasting.
 The tools to manage foreign exchange currency risk are forward contracts and market orders.

-Market ordersallow you to either capture a move in your favor or protect against an adverse currency movement.
-There are two types: 1) Limit orders, which target exchange rates that are better than the current market rate, and 2) Stop loss orders, which protect you against market volatility by setting a worst-case exchange rate and triggering a trade.
+Market orders allow you to either capture a move in your favor or protect against an adverse currency movement.
+There are two types:

 Doing business overseas requires an agile and flexible invoicing strategy to avoid the pitfalls of currency volatility.
 Businesses must decide how often to invoice and which currency to use.